Weather in Colombia in June

 Festivals and events in Colombia in June

-In good news for travellers who like immersive experiences, with added colour, June is great month to visit Colombia to enjoy a variety of festivals and events.
+In good news for travelers who like immersive experiences, with added color, June is great month to visit Colombia to enjoy a variety of festivals and events.
 Here we run through a few of them.

 Festival Folclórico y Reinado Nacional del Bambuco

-Celebrated in Neiva, this festival honours San Juan and San Pedro with traditional music, dances, and parades.
+Celebrated in Neiva, this festival honors San Juan and San Pedro with traditional music, dances, and parades.

 Showcasing the region's folklore, food and traditions, it’s one of the most important cultural events in southern Colombia.